 If you think your lifestyle might be damaging your ears, you might like to ask yourself the following questions: have you ever hit the pillow after a night out and had a ringing or buzzing sound in your ears?
-Have you ever taken out your MP3 player earphones and you can still hear the baseline?
-Can your friends hear the music from your headphones when sat next to you?
-If you have answered ‘yes’, to any of these you may have already damaged your hearing.
+Have you ever taken out your MP3 player earphones and you can still hear the bassline?
+Can your friends hear the music from your headphones when sitting next to you?
+If you have answered ‘yes’ to any of these you may have already damaged your hearing.

 One of the most common signs of damage to the inner ear is tinnitus, which can happen to anyone at any time in their life.
-It happens due to exposure to loud noise, hearing loss, a side-effect of medication, an ear or head injury, ear infection or emotional stress.
+It can be caused by exposure to loud noise, hearing loss, a side-effect of medication, an ear or head injury, ear infection or emotional stress.
 Tinnitus sufferers are the only ones to hear the ringing sound, which can also be described as a whistling, hissing or roar.
 It can be particularly intrusive and disturbing in quieter environments.
 There is only one way to manage or avoid tinnitus, and that is to protect your ears from loud noise.